GreenAmaranthine/citra/README.md

 Citra is an open-source Nintendo 3DS emulator written in C++.
 It is written with portability in mind, with builds for Windows.

-Citra emulates a subset of 3DS hardware and therefore is useful for running/debugging homebrew applications, and it is also able to run many commercial games!
+Citra emulates a subset of 3DS hardware and therefore is useful for running/debugging homebrew applications, and it's also able to run many commercial games!
 Some of these do not run at a playable state, but we are working every day to advance the project forward.

 Citra is licensed under the GPLv2 (or any later version).
 Refer to the license.txt file included.